 Here at the UK Defence Journal we pride ourselves on being a team of volunteers, we’re not paid or funded by anyone.
 Our staff is composed of defence professionals, cyber security students, military personnel, industry specialists as well as everyday military and defence enthusiasts.
-We believe that due to our standards of impartiality and objectivity, we’ve developed a large and ever growing readership.

 The UK Defence Journal has no affiliation to any party or political group, our members are drawn from across the political spectrum.

 Find out more about each author below but please note, we frequently publish work by new authors and as such, they may not yet be present below.

 George founded the UK Defence Journal in 2014 after touring one of the new aircraft carriers in build at Rosyth where he decided to document what he had learned in blog form.
 George now functions as the owner, editor-in-chief and often posts using the UK Defence Journal Twitter account.
 George has a degree in Cyber Security from Glasgow Caledonian University and has a keen interest in naval defence technology and cyber security matters.

 Marcus works as an event manager at a national Armed Forces Museum and has spent most of his working life in military heritage.
 He has completed a BSc in International Politics & Strategic Studies followed by an MSc in Project Management.
 Additionally he is a dedicated Army Reservist and currently as a NCO in the Air Defence role but has served as a crewman on Armoured Vehicles too which was the subject of his dissertation combining his worlds.

 Ferguson is a former Airborne and Commando soldier and security/risk manager (overseas), with experience in the Middle East, Africa, Asia and Europe.
 Now working as a sport performance and development coach and developing military endurance events.